Bangnus/IT-Office-Management-System/README.md

 # IT Office Management System

-# In this project is a Content Management System
+# In this project is a Management System

 Front-End